Traditional Education vs Modern Education in 2025

 Q3.
 How does the use of technology differ in modern education vs. traditional education systems?

-Ans: Traditional education places less dependence on technology.
+Ans.
+Traditional education places less dependence on technology.
 It lays more emphasis on rote learning and teacher-centered instruction.
 In contrast, modern education uses digital technologies, interactive platforms, and online materials to improve learning.
 This makes it more applicable to today's needs while remaining engaging and accessible.

 Summing Up